MarkPflug/Sylvan.Data.Excel/readme.md

 ## ExcelDataWriter

 The `ExcelDataWriter` type is used to create Excel workbooks and write `DbDataReader` data as worksheets.
+The goal of this type was to create a minimal, Excel-compatible file as efficiently as possible.

 ```C#
 // *critical* to dispose (using) ExcelDataWriter.